zuavra/nginx-ip-whitelister/README.md

 If you're running the app standalone or in a non-networked container please replace `nginx-iw` with the appropriate hostname or IP address.

 ### 7.2.
-Validation URLs and parameters
+Validation URLs

+Use `/verify` to call the conditional validator.

-When debugging your setup you can use `/allow` instead of `/verify` to always pass the check, and `/reject` to always fail the check.
+You can also use `/allow` to always pass the check, and `/reject` to always fail the check.

-You can customize the validation logic with parameters defined as headers in the proxy host config:

-* Use `X-NIPW-Key` to supply a key that only works for this proxy host.
-  * You can use this header multiple times.
-  * The key defined in `.env` still works as usual, across all proxy hosts.
+### 7.3.
+Condition headers

+The following headers can optionally be passed to the validator from Nginx.
+The header names are case insensitive.
+Each header can be used multiple times.

+> Please don't use commas inside header values unless you mean to split them into multiple values at the commas.

+* `x-nipw-key`: Define additional authentication keys that will work alongside with the one defined in `.env`.
+* `x-nipw-netmask-allow`: Define one or more IP network masks to allow.
+An IP that doesn't match any of these masks will be rejected.
+* `x-nipw-netmask-deny`: Define one or more IP network masks to deny.
+An IP that matches any of these masks will be rejected.
+If any `-netmask-allow` header is defined all `-netmask-deny` headers will be ignored.

+### 7.4.
+Validation logic

+The logic works in the following order:

+* If the validation app cannot be reached by Nginx or returns any status code other than 2xx (including 500 if it malfunctions), request is rejected.
+* If any allow netmasks are defined and the IP doesn't match any of them, request is rejected.
+* If any deny netmasks are defined and the IP matches any of them, request is rejected.
+* If the IP is found in the whitelist and has not expired, request is approved.
+* If the visitor's key doesn't match any of the keys provided in `.env` or via headers, request is rejected.
+* The IP is added to the whitelist with an expiration timestamp, request is approved.